48763/devops-note/service/nginx/log-format.md

 ### http_x_forwarded_for

-the “X-Forwarded-For” client request header field with the $remote_addr variable appended to it, separated by a comma.
-If the “X-Forwarded-For” field is not present in the client request header, the $proxy_add_x_forwarded_for variable is equal to the $remote_addr variable.
+the "X-Forwarded-For" client request header field with the $remote_addr variable appended to it, separated by a comma.
+If the "X-Forwarded-For" field is not present in the client request header, the $proxy_add_x_forwarded_for variable is equal to the $remote_addr variable.
 ```log
 -
 ```